Kronos475/RandomPass_Generator/README.md

 # Password Generator

-A simple web-based password generator that creates strong and random passwords based on user-selected criteria.
+A simple web-based password generator that creates strong and random passwords.

 ## Technologies Used
 - HTML